avrebarra/ctl/README.md

 ```

-### Replacing Global Singleton
+### Replacing the Global Singleton
-By default global instance will be generated with memstore, but you can override it using custom store and options.
+By default the global instance will be generated with memstore, but you can override it using custom store and options.

 ```go
 package main